penborter/ben-report/_posts/2024-10-09-Aus-Airports.md

 - [State Library NSW – Aviation in Australia](https://www.sl.nsw.gov.au/stories/aviation-australia/qantas-passenger-flight-australia)

+[^1]: The Wikipedia page [has since been updated](https://en.wikipedia.org/w/index.php?title=Daly_Waters_Airfield&diff=prev&oldid=1149900512), with the following update notes: "Removed comments about <i>'first international airport'</i> as there is no supporting evidence."
-[^1]: The Northern Territory was briefly (from 1927 to 1931) split into two parts, North Australia and Central Australia.
+[^2]: The Northern Territory was briefly (from 1927 to 1931) split into two parts, North Australia and Central Australia.
-[^2]: A more contemporary article can be [found here](http://www.airwaysmuseum.com/Downloads/First%20to%20Australia.pdf).
+[^3]: A more contemporary article can be [found here](http://www.airwaysmuseum.com/Downloads/First%20to%20Australia.pdf).
-[^3]: Sourced from Geoscience Australia's [Historical Aerial Photography Search Application](https://aerialphotography-geoscience-au.hub.arcgis.com/), film no. MAP3202, frame V32.
+[^4]: Sourced from Geoscience Australia's [Historical Aerial Photography Search Application](https://aerialphotography-geoscience-au.hub.arcgis.com/), film no. MAP3202, frame V32.
-[^4]: I'm not exactly sure when from, but when I find out I'll update date it here.
+[^5]: I'm not exactly sure when from, but when I find out I'll update date it here.